 Employment conditions for most employees are governed by the Fair Work Act – a Federal act that governs much of how the employment relationship in Australia works.
 Once you’ve confirmed that your business is covered by this Act, you can then work out whether there’s a modern award applies, or whether the employee is “award-free” (ie- not covered by a modern award).
 As a tip -if your business is a pty ltd, it’s covered by the Act.

 You can’t contract out of the award.
 So if one applies, that’s the minimum you need to pay, and the conditions you need to observe.
 If there’s no award that applies, the minimum is the National Employment Standards – ten entitlements that apply to all employees.
-There may also be an enterprise agreement that applies to
+There may also be an enterprise agreement that applies to your specific business.

 Separate again to the award and the National Employment Standards is a common law contract of employment.
 You can have one of these whether someone is covered by a modern award or not.